maxproske/learn-supply-chain-security/08-sbom/README.md

 ## SBOM Quality

 - **Not all SBOMs are created equal**.
-- Chainguard abalyzed 3,000 popular Docker containers and found 1% of SBOMBs met the **minimum required elements**.
+- Chainguard abalyzed 3,000 popular Docker containers and found 1% of SBOMs met the **minimum required elements**.
   - All 7 **data fields** (Author, timestamp, etc.)
   - **Automation support** (1 of 3 SBOM formats that are machine readable _and_ human readable)
   - **Practices and processes** including transitive dependencies and organizational documentation of any "known unknowns"